cannatag/ldap3/README.txt

 Quick tour
 ----------

-You have to import the library from the ldap3 namespace.
+Library can be imported from library from the ldap3 namespace.
 You can choose the strategy the client will use to connect to the server.
-There are 2 strategy defined: 'syncWait' and 'asyncThreaded'.
+The most probably strategies used are  "SyncWait" and "AsyncThreaded".
+You can even choose to use the "SyncWaitRestartable" strategy that automatically reconnect to the LDAP server in case of communication failures.

-With synchronous strategy (syncWait) all LDAP operations return a boolean: True if they're successful, False if they fail.
+With synchronous strategy (SyncWait) all LDAP operations return a boolean: True if they're successful, False if they fail.

-With asynchronous strategy (asyncThreaded) all LDAP operations request (except Bind) return an integer, the 'messageId' of the request.
+With asynchronous strategy (AsyncThreaded) all LDAP operations (except Bind) return an integer, the "message_id" of the request.
-You can send multiple request without waiting for responses.
-You can get the response with the get_response(messageId) method of the Connection object.
+You can send multiple requests without waiting for responses.
+You can get the responses with the get_response(message_id) method of the Connection object.
 If you get None the response has not yet arrived.
-You can set a timeout (get_response(messageId, timeout = 10)) to set the number of seconds to wait for the response to appear.
+You can set a timeout (get_response(message_id, timeout = 10)) to set the number of seconds (or fractions) to wait for the response to appear.

 Library raise LDAPException to signal errors, last exception message is stored in the lastError attribute of the Connection object when available.